w2-seraph/Arc_linux/README.md

 Randomized by keyword and event, generates posts based on real Kroni posts.

 ### arc_pokedexv2.py
-Pokedex tool that monitors thread for change and fetches requested pokemon by looking for ```"!pokemon name``` in the post.
+Pokedex tool that monitors thread for change and fetches requested pokemon by looking for ```!pokemon name``` in the post.

 ### Cleverer.py
 Cleverbot conversational A.i.
 FoolFuuka posting bot, runs a converastion between two seperate A.i. entitites.